zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 		echo "...waiting ISPW Jenkins web hook callback - ${hook.getURL()}"

-		/* when the callback get triggered, the data contains setid */
+		/* when the callback get triggered, the data contains a setid */

 		data = ispwWaitForWebhook hook
 		echo "...CES called back with message: ${data}"

-		/* construct a reqest body with setid and a none empty level.
-What value of the level is not important, so the get set action will return load libraries and product TTT change set  */
+		/* construct a request body with a setid and a none empty level.
+The value of the level is not important.
+The get set action will return the load libraries and the product TTT change set */

 		def reqbody = "setId=${data}\nlevel=tttchangeset\n"
 		ispwOperation connectionId: 'e35ab9c9-cf4e-4748-95bc-390312ebcc7e', consoleLogResponseBody: true, credentialsId: 'ces-token-somebody', ispwAction: 'GetSetInfo', ispwRequestBody: "${reqbody}"